simone-viozzi/rusty-todo-md/README.md

 ## ❤️ Support

-If you find Rusty TODO MD helpful, please consider giving it a ⭐ on GitHub to help others discover the project.
+If you find Rusty TODO.md helpful, please consider giving it a ⭐ on GitHub to help others discover the project.